JanOdijk/contextcorrect/README.md

 If one changes the context, the memory will give no results because the results have not been computed for the input string before but *bertjememory* is still valid and will be extended with new results.

-We have run *contectcorrect* on all Dutch CHILDES data, and the *bertjememory.json* file contains results for this, but of course only for target words that are replacements, explanations or non-completions of words.
+We have run *contextcorrect* on all Dutch CHILDES data, and the *bertjememory.json* file contains results for this, but of course only for target words that are replacements, explanations or non-completions of words.

 If one uses *getbertjeresults* to obtain results from Bertje, one does not have to worry about *bertjememory*.
 However, if you want to define new functions to obtain results, the following functions are relevant: